A Fast Hybrid Cascade Network for Voxel-based 3D Object Classification: Conclusions

 In this paper, we present a three-stage cascade network for 3D object classification.
 The accuracy of the proposed network exceeds all existing voxel-based methods and is close to the state-of-the-art point cloud based methods.
-Meanwhile, the inference speed of this cascade network is also the fastest among all high-performance methods.
-There are several reasons for the excellent performance of the proposed cascade network.
+Meanwhile, the inference speed of this cascade network is also pretty fast.
+We owing the superior of our proposed cascaded network to several reasons.
 First, the network input we adopt is the SDF voxel instead of the traditional binary voxel.
-Second, the hybrid cascade classifier integrates the advantages of FC-Net and 3D CNNs to achieve better performance than an individual network.
+Second, the hybrid cascade classifier combines the advantages of FC-Net and 3D CNNs to achieve a better performance than an individual network.
 Third, the use of an adaptive threshold under the incremental confidence further improves the classification accuracy.
-Although the overall accuracy of the deeper network is better than that of the shallower network, for part of harder samples, the recognition rate of the shallower network is higher than that of the deeper network.
+Although the overall accuracy of the deeper network is better than that of the shallower network for some `hard' samples, the recognition speed of the shallower network is much fast than that of the deeper network.
+Overall, the proposed hybrid cascaded network has a satisfied performance both on accuracy and speed in 3D object classification.